 • remains in the same place for in excess of 28 days

 • flat tyres

 • burnt out.

 Before we will consider if a vehicle is abandoned, an online DVLA tax check should be completed here.
-If the vehicle is untaxed or a SORN notification completed however the vehicle remains static in a public place for 28 days or more.
 Note: If a DVLA trace shows the vehicle has a local keeper then it cannot be considered as abandoned.

 Parking illegally or inconsiderately should be reported directly to the Police by calling 101.

 Please note the Public Protection Partnership (PPP) abandoned vehicle service covers the Bracknell Forest Council area.
 To report an abandoned vehicle in the Bracknell Forest local authority area please click here.

 Please follow the links below to report an abandoned vehicle in other areas within the PPP: